-Annual RSUs PERFORMANCE RSUs Relative TSR Performance RSUs (35% of target grant value) May vest at end of 3-year period.
-Number of units earned determined by Company's TSR vs. returns of S&amp;P 500 companies during 3-year period.
-Absolute TSR Performance RSUs (30% of target grant value) May vest at end of 3-year period.
-Number of units earned determined by Company's TSR vs. pre-established annualized TSR hurdles during 3-year period. ← 35% → ← 30% - TIME RSUs Time RSUs (35% of target grant value) May vest in equal one-third installments over 3-year period. ▲ 35% →
+Annual RSUs NCE RSUS Relative TSR Performance RSUs (35% of target grant value) • May vest at end of 3-year period. • Number of units earned determined by Company's TSR vs. returns of S&P 500 companies during 3-year period. ▲ 35% → PERFORMA Absolute TSR Performance RSUs (30% of target grant value) May vest at end of 3-year period.
+Number of units earned determined by Company's TSR vs. pre-established annualized TSR hurdles during 3-year period. ▲ 30% → TIME RSUs Time RSUs (35% of target grant value) May vest in equal one-third installments over 3-year period. ▲ 35% →

-Our framework for the Annual RSUs places an appropriate level of focus on performance-contingent vesting, which is targeted to 65% of the total grant value for the NEOs.
+We believe this Annual RSU framework places an appropriate level of focus on performance-contingent vesting, which is targeted to 65% of the total grant value for the NEOs.
 We believe that by tying a portion of the award value to absolute TSR, the compensation realized by our NEOs will be better aligned with the actual returns experienced by our stockholders, regardless of the general economic climate.